-This is a profile: Seeking a career with a progressive organization where I can utilize my skills, knowledge and experience in management, operations, purchasing and buying in a challenging role that allows for advancement and growth.
+This is a profile: Seeking a career with a progressive organisation where I can utilise my skills, knowledge and experience in management, operations, purchasing and buying in a challenging role that allows for advancement and growth.

 Yet this is a resume objective: Management position in procurement where over 10 years of experience will add value to operations.

 The point is that the objective helps the employer to see exactly whether you could be the right employee in as short a time as possible.
 It is saying, "You're looking for a procurement manager?
 Here's how you'll benefit with this employee."
 By comparison, the profile invites the employer to think about a relationship where the employee's other needs and aims must be taken into consideration as well.

 In other words, only the objective is targeted to the vacancy in question.
 It's not that either is right or wrong, just that the focus is in a different place, meaning they can be used at different times.

 Students applying for internships or trainee jobs can use objectives to show the recruiter what they stand to gain from a young applicant with little experience.
 Entry level applicants and recent graduates frequently use resume objectives, as they give a focus to a resume that doesn't yet include much work experience.
 The same goes for people with only one or two years of work experience.

 People changing careers use objectives to show the employer what they can add to the organisation, despite lack of directly relevant experience.
 Likewise, the resumes of people with very diverse experience will benefit from such added focus.